Table of contents

 Metamorphic rocks are formed whenever you take an initial rock and subject it to high temperatures and/or pressures so that some of the rock’s fundamental properties change.
 They can form from tectonic processes such as continental collisions, as well as from other, more low-scale processes.
 Sometimes, either the pressure or the temperature can be the dominant process, resulting in specific structures and textures of the rock.
 But if the temperature is too high, it can turn into an igneous rock instead of a metamorphic rock.

-The formation of metamorphic rocks is tightly connected to change in temperature and pressure.
+The formation of metamorphic rocks is tightly connected to changes in temperature and pressure.
 The word metamorphism means ‘change of form’.

 Sedimentary rocks are formed through the deposition and cementation of sediment.
 Sediment refers to any type of geological or biological particle small enough to be transported by forces such as wind or water.
 Sediment can be formed through any number of processes such as erosion or weathering and can be transported in any number of ways — as long as it is deposited into a unitary form, it can develop into sedimentary rock.